My Battery Runs Out Quickly

 - Turn off your device or activate Airplane mode if you are in an area with no network coverage.
 Otherwise, your device repeatedly scans for available networks, and this consumes power.

 To turn on Airplane mode

-- Find and tap Settings > Network & internet > Advanced .
+- Find and tap Settings > Network & Internet .

-- Tap the switch beside Airplane mode to enable this function.
+- Drag the slider beside Airplane mode to the right.

 - Use an original headset from Sony to listen to music.
 A headset consumes less battery power than the device’s loudspeakers.